nebari-dev/nebari-slurm/README.md

    [jupyterlab](https://jupyterlab.readthedocs.io/en/stable/) and
    [dask](https://dask.org/)
- - deployment of jupyterhub on prem without requiring deep devops knowledge of the hpc and jupyter ecosystem
+ - deployment of jupyterhub on prem without requiring deep devops knowledge of the Slurm/HPC and jupyter ecosystem

 # Dependencies